When is the best time to trade out your CIJ coder?

 Is your current older coding equipment costing you more to keep running?
 Or limiting your production efficiency?

 It is normal for us to want to keep marking and coding printers running for as long as possible and limit a capital outlay...
-But there comes a time when we need to really think about what the impact is of keeping our industrial printing equipment going when it comes to cost of ownership, labor time and downtime.
+But there comes a time when we need to really think about what the impact is of keeping our industrial printing equipment going when it comes to cost of ownership, labour time and downtime.

 How do you know what your older industrial coding equipment is costing you?
 And if it is time to change?